- Wildlife Officer Career Information

 To Report a Poacher or Polluter

 Or you may submit anonymous tips to CDFW using tip411. tip411 an internet based tool from CitizenObserver.com that enables the public to text message an anonymous tip to wildlife officers and lets the officers respond back creating an anonymous two-way conversation.
-Anyone with a cell phone may send an anonymous tip to CDFW by texting CALTIP and their tip to 847411 (tip411).
+Anyone with a cell phone may send an anonymous tip to CDFW by texting "CALTIP", followed by a space and the message, to 847411 (tip411).

 Or download the free CALTIP smartphone App which operates similarly to tip411 by creating an anonymous two-way conversation with wildlife officers to report wildlife and pollution violations.
 The CALTIP App can be downloaded for free via the Google Play Store and iTunes App Store.